digitalocean/container-blueprints/DOKS-supply-chain-security/snyk.md

 ![Game 2048 Workflow Slack Notification](assets/images/snyk/game-2048-wf-slack-notification.png)

-In the next step you will learn how to investigate the snyk scan report to fix the issues, lower the severity level, and pass the pipeline.
+In the next steps, you will learn how to investigate the snyk scan report to fix the issues, lower the severity level, and pass the pipeline.

 ## Step 4 - Investigating Snyk Scan Results and Fixing Reported Issues